 The eggshell skull rule applies to accident victims with pre-existing medical conditions or physical limitations.

 It holds the party at-fault in an accident responsible, even when the victim’s injuries are more significant than anticipated due to a pre-existing injury or a particular frailty which makes the victim more susceptible to harm.

 Although it may seem straightforward, the eggshell skull rule’s application can become complicated.

-You should speak with a Texas personal injury attorney as soon as possible to find out whether the eggshell rule applies to your case.
+You should speak with an injury lawyer as soon as possible to find out whether the eggshell rule applies to your case.

 What Is the Eggshell Skull Rule and How Does It Apply?